DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 38 - 03.20.2025.md

 **START HERE**:

+> **Niccolo's Room at Monther's (Room 11)**
+> Incense smoke fills the room, lavender scent fills the air.
+A filled tub with a handful of multicolored flower petals.
+Purple sheer doublet hanging from a privacy screen.
+A simple easel and folding chair are propped in the corner.

 - Phantom Motomo-o returns Simp to Axis.
 - Hell Hound of Desteria (of Monther's) (of the Red Light)
 - Monther will take over management duties of the new brothel.
 - Niccolo has a client.
 	- Inscribe a safe word to alert Monther.
 	- Safe Word: marzipan

+*Short Rest*
+> *Put weapons away in the weapons room.*

 - There is an provocative, erotic performance.
 - Moto invites us all to talk.
 He has tracked down an individual (Mark) who is responsible for destroying his home world.
 He needs help working a lead in this district.
 	- Mark and Moto used to be friends/allies.
 He believes he can be redeemed.
 Mark was driven by the loss of his family.